Open Water Course

 Who should take this course?

-Scuba divers describe the Rescue Diver or Diver Stress Rescue Diver course as the most challenging, yet most rewarding course they’ve ever taken.
+Scuba divers describe the Diver Stress Rescue Diver course as the most challenging, yet most rewarding course they’ve ever taken.
 Why?
 Because you learn to prevent and manage problems in the water, and become more confident in your skills as a diver, knowing that you can help others if needed.
-During the course, you learn to become a better buddy by practicing problem solving skills until they become second nature.
+During the course, you learn to become a better buddy by practicing problem-solving skills until they become second nature.
 Plus, the course is just fun – it’s serious, but still allows for lots of laughter in between the focused learning.

-Advanced Open Water Divers who are at least 12 years old and have completed the Underwater Navigation Adventure Dive may enroll in a Rescue Diver or Diver Stress Rescue Diver course.
-You also need to have CPR and First Aid training within the past 24 months.
-You can complete this training during the Rescue Diver course.
-We also can offer CPR and First Aid training and Emergency Oxygen Provider specialty diver course at the same time.
+Open Water Divers who are at least 12 years old and have proof of completing the O2 Provider, CPR, and First Aid training within the past 24 months.
+We also offer the O2 provider, First Aid, and CPR specialty diver course at the same time.

 What will you learn?